-Personally, my position, if the life of the mother is surely at stake that should be the only exception if that is what the mother chooses.
+Personally, my position, if the life of the mother or the fetus is surely at stake that should be the only exception if that is what the mother and husband chooses.

 However, over 98 percent of the abortions performed today involve women who simply do not want to have the baby—birth control.
 Less than two percent of abortions are for the reasons of rape, incest, or the mother’s life is at risk.
 Even in these more difficult two percent of instances, abortion should never be the first option.
 The life of a human being in the womb is worth every effort to allow the child to be born.